bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach uses a function on each of the pieces of an array while .map creates a new array with the properties you describe.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is similar to a function, but it lies in a class.
 3. What is closure?
+It closes off an inner scope and allows you to use an outer scope.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. it was to be within a scope other than the window scope unless you use the bind, call, or apply keys.
 5. Why do we need super() in an extended class?

 ## Project Set up